 With more and more people switching from real books to reading e-books, there is a huge increase in the number of e-readers and tablets sold each year.

 Book giants like Amazon and Barnes and Noble understood this growing trend and adapt and innovate their devices faster than ever.
-Also, when it comes to offering premium devices with rich e-book title selections, Barnes and Noble’s Nook and Amazon’s Kindle are impossible to beat.

 With their direct competitors like the Kobo, Apple, or Sony well left behind, which B&N or Amazon machine takes the prize as the best ebook reading device?